NeuralMMO/beta/rst/landing.rst

 |icon| Neural MMO
 #################

 Your team of 8 Agents must collect food and water to survive.
 Each Agent has 8 individual professions to help them collect resources.
-Resources can be used to create consumable items that restore food, water and heath as well as to create ammunition that increases damage in combat.
-Higher level resources create better consumables and ammunition.
-Agents may acquire armor to protect themselves in combat and weapons to increase their damage output.
-Agents can also buy and sell items with gold on a global market.
-Agents can attack each other using one of three styles: Melee, Range, and Magic.
-Agents can level up their skills in each style and in each profession.
-The world is populated by NPCs that can be defeated to obtain items and increase power.

-Your team of 8 Agents must collect food and water to survive.
-Each Agent has 8 individual professions to help them collect resources.
 Agents can level up their skills in each profession.